Markov chains revisited: Discrete-time chains II: the long-term behaviour

 As outlined above, the proof of Theorem~\ref{thrm:empdistlims} entails combining the regenerative property, the strong Markov property, and the law of large numbers (LLN) : \begin{theorem}[Kolmogorov's strong law of large numbers] If $(W_n)_{n\in\zp}$ is a sequence of i.i.d. non-negative $\r_E$-valued random variables on a probability triplet $(\Omega,\cal{F},\Pb)$, then their sample average converges to $\Ebb{W_1}$ almost surely:

 \end{theorem}

-\begin{proof}The proof for the case of integrable finite-valued $W_n$s can be found in many books (e.g., \citep{Williams1991}) and we skip it.
-For the general case fix $N$ in $\n$, apply Kolmogorov's LLN to the sequence $(W_n\wedge N)_{n\in\zp}$ to get
+\begin{proof}The proof for the case of integrable finite-valued $W_n$s can be found in many books, e.g.\ \citep{Williams1991}, and we skip it.
+For the general case fix $M$ in $\n$, apply Kolmogorov's LLN to the sequence $(W_n\wedge M)_{n\in\zp}$ to get

-Taking the limit $N\to\infty$ and applying monotone convergence then completes the proof. \end{proof} We do the proof of Theorem~\ref{thrm:empdistlims} in two parts.
-We begin by using the regenerative property and the LLN to prove the limit in the case that the chain starts from the state $x$: \begin{proof}[Proof of Theorem~\ref{thrm:empdistlims}: Step 1]Suppose for now, that the chain starts at some state $x$.
+Taking the limit $M\to\infty$ and applying monotone convergence then completes the proof. \end{proof} We do the proof of Theorem~\ref{thrm:empdistlims} in two steps.
+We begin by using the regenerative property and the LLN to argue the limit in the case that the chain starts from the state $x$: \begin{proof}[Proof of Theorem~\ref{thrm:empdistlims}: Step 1]For the time being, suppose that the chain starts at some state $x$.
 Note that

 where $R_N:=\sum_{n=1}^{N-1}1_x(X_n)$ is the total number of returns by time $N-1$ (with $R_1:=0$).
 If the state is transient, then Theorem~\ref{thrm:rectrans} shows that $R:=\sum_{n=1}^{\infty}1_x(X_n)$ is finite, $\Pb_x$-almost surely, and it follows that